 I was a little late due to the nonstop LA traffic, but arrive to find Nick (my furry fiance) was happily caped up and chilling with a beer in hand, guys love that kind of stuff.

-Frankie Cornejo, our Barber du jour couldn’t be cooler, and made me not totally hate the facial hair.
+Frankie Cornejo, our Barber du jour couldn’t be cooler and made me not totally hate the facial hair.

 Frankie started by sectioning off the top portion of his hair (from the round of the head, up) to create disconnection.
 He then worked the side and back sections, using clippers and a comb so get his hair perfectly faded.
-Once the sides and back section were set, he moved onto to the top section.
+Once the sides and back section was set, he moved onto to the top section.
 Using shears to cut the weight line for his “Peeky Blinder’s”-esque look.
 Nick’s hair is extremely straight so Frankie used thinning shears to add texture and create movement for a perfectly coifed cut.

 On to the beard: